nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 - **mAP / TP metrics**: Analog to the detection challenge, we compute the mean Average Precision (mAP) and True Positive (TP) metrics: scale, translation, orientation and velocity error, but not attributes.
 The purpose is to show the improvement that a tracker provides over the underlying object detection method (if any).
 Note that three static classes from the detection challenge were removed and therefore results are only comparable per class.

 ### Configuration
-The default evaluation metrics configurations can be found in `nuscenes/eval/tracking/configs/nips_2019.json`.
+The default evaluation metrics configurations can be found in `nuscenes/eval/tracking/configs/tracking_nips_2019.json`.

 ### Baselines
 To allow the user focus on the tracking problem, we release object detections from state-of-the-art methods as listed on the [detection leaderboard](https://www.nuscenes.org/object-detection).
 We thank Alex Lang (Aptiv), Benjin Zhu (Megvii) and Andrea Simonelli (Mapillary) for providing these.
 The use of these detections is entirely optional.
-The detections on the train, val and test splits can be [downloaded from this link](https://drive.google.com/open?id=1BHG47d_KBVP9ht4iW57X3rvBvonIuCJm).
+The detections on the train, val and test splits can be downloaded from the table below.
 Our tracking baseline is taken from *"A Baseline for 3D Multi-Object Tracking"* [2] and uses each of the provided detections.
 The results for object detection and tracking can be seen below.
 Note that these numbers are measured on the val split and therefore not identical to the test set numbers on the leaderboard.